 - 50 grams or more of cocaine base, commonly known as “crack”

 - 28 grams or more of morphine

 - 1,000 dosage units or more of lysergic acid diethylamide

 A conviction under this section will result in a mandatory minimum sentence of five years imprisonment without a possibility of parole.

 Talk to a Montgomery County Drug Attorney

-If you are charged with any controlled substance offense in Montgomery County, it is vital to consult with a drug attorney.
+If you are charged with any controlled substance offense in MoCo, it is vital to consult with a drug attorney.
 An attorney who understands how the courts tend to handle various drug charges could help mitigate the consequences of a conviction or fight to prove your innocence at trial.
 Call today to learn more about how a Montgomery County drug lawyer could assist in your case.